mjpost/naacl15-handbook/README.md

 A good conference handbook should have the following

 - A nice, customized cover
+- Letters from the General Chair and PC Chairs
 - Schedules for the main conference, workshops, and any co-located conferences
+- Overviews for each day that summarize the main events
+- An "at-a-glance" overview page for each parallel session listing times, locations, titles, and authors
 - Abstracts for all papers presented in the main conference
-- Letters from the General Chair and PC Chairs
-- Full pages for special events (the banquet, business meeting, special awards and cermonies)
+- Full pages for special events (the banquet, business meeting, special awards and ceremonies)
 - A perfect index, pointing to any and every mention of a name within the document, and containing no duplicate names (with spelling variations)
 - A local guide with restaurants, area attractions, etc